Take An Enchanting Winter Walk Through Ogden’s Christmas Village In Utah

 Are you ready for the holidays?
-This week, towns all over Utah will be lit up with twinkle lights for the season, and while some prefer to take a drive to see holiday lights, a walk through millions of lights is somehow a little more personal and intimate.
+Soon, towns all over Utah will be lit up with twinkling lights for the season, and while some prefer to take a drive to see holiday lights, a walk through millions of lights is somehow a little more personal and intimate.
 The Christmas Village in Ogden is a winter walk you don’t want to miss; it’s the best winter hike in Utah during the holidays.

 The Christmas Village is open nightly from 5 p.m. through midnight beginning the day after Thanksgiving through January 1, 2020 at Ogden Municipal Gardens.
 Learn more from its website.
 Have you visited Ogden’s Christmas Village in the past and enjoyed the best winter hike in Utah?

 Get out there in the snow and play!
 For more winter hiking in Utah, take a winter hike that will make you feel one with nature.

 What are the best walk through light displays in Utah?

 Ogden’s Christmas Village is one of the best walk through light displays in Utah and features thousands of Christmas lights, charming cottages, and more.
 (Find all of the details in the article above.)
 But other positively magical lights displays are worthy of seeking out as well.
 The annual Zoo Lights event at Hogle Zoo in Salt Lake City is positively spectacular.
 The trees are carefully wrapped with tiny, twinkling lights and the zoo is decorated with more than 200 animal-themed, lighted displays.

 For yet another suggestion: Generations of families have traveled to Temple Square in Salt Lake City for the Christmas lights on the square and Main Street Plaza.This event began back in 1965 and is among the most beloved lights displays each year in SLC.

 Can I go hiking in the winter in Utah?